Scott Patterson (author): Journalism

 Patterson has as Master of Arts and English degree from James Madison University.
 Patterson is a staff reporter at The Wall Street Journal covering government regulation of the financial industry.
 His coverage has included high-profile interviews with Mark Cuban, Warren Buffett, Edward Thorp and others.

 He has been described as the "go-to guy" for high-tech journalism, covering topics such as dark pools, flash crashes, algorithmic trading and high-frequency trading (HFT).

 Patterson is an active critic of high-frequency trading, citing HFT as a major cause of market volatility and preferential treatment of select firms, yet acknowledging HFT role as market makers.
-He is a proponent of greater government oversight on the markets, pointing out that they cannot keep up with Wall Street innovation.
-He names this as a cause of decreased public confidence in the markets.
+He advocates for greater government oversight of the markets, arguing that regulatory systems have not kept pace with Wall Street innovation.
+He cites this gap as a key factor in the decline of public confidence in the markets.
 Patterson attributes the Flash Crash to a combination of all these issues.